InamTaj/jslint-configs/README.md

 ![npm](https://img.shields.io/npm/v/jslint-configs)
 ![GitHub](https://img.shields.io/github/license/inamtaj/jslint-configs)

-THE _best_ lint configurations for JS, React, Node and Jest!
+THE _best_ lint configurations for JS, React, Node, Jest and even React Native!

 Stop relying on humans to write consistent and good quality JavaScript.
 Use [jslint-configs](https://github.com/InamTaj/jslint-configs) to ensure your code is clean from common mistakes of JavaScript/React/Node and while doing that, give your developer-productivity an unfair boost!